Last reviewed · 8 May 2026 · Independent UK SRS Reference

 What are the Scope 3 disclosure requirements?

-UK SRS S2 requires disclosure of Scope 3 greenhouse gas emissions in absolute terms and intensity metrics where appropriate.
-From 1 January 2028, this moves to a comply-or-explain basis recognising the measurement challenges.
-Companies must also disclose their approach to Scope 3 estimation, significant assumptions, and data limitations.
+UK SRS S2 paragraph 29(a) requires disclosure of absolute gross Scope 3 greenhouse gas emissions across the 15 GHG Protocol categories where material, together with the approach to estimation, significant assumptions, and data limitations.

 Assurance